 Exempt Subdivision: A subdivision which is approved by the Calhoun County Board of County Commissioners, which is exempt from the Platting Process.

 In order to be considered for exemption the tract of land shall meet all of the following criteria:

-a.
-The parcel of record may not be divided into more than eight (8) parcels.

-- b.
-All parcels shall abut a public right of way and have direct access to the public roadway consistent with the access provision included in this Code. - c.
-The exempt subdivision shall comply with the density criteria for the applicable land-use category.
-No parcel shall be less than ten acres in size, except that family homestead (property conveyed to grandparents, parents, children and/or grandchildren) parcels may be a minimum of one acre. - d.
-To the extent that the parcel of record abuts a public road right of way or rights of way and said public road right of way or right of ways does not meet the requirements of the Calhoun County Comprehensive plan and/or this Code, the applicant shall deed or convey to the County one-half of the right of way necessary to bring said public road right of ways(s) into compliance with the Calhoun Plan and Code.
-To the extent said public right of way(s) is entirely contained in the parcel of record, the applicant shall deed or dedicate all the right of way(s) necessary to bring said road into compliance with the County Plan and Code. - e.
-The applicant shall provide necessary access and /o right of way for utilities. - f.
-The applicant shall present a map, which is drawn to scale, identifies any public road right of way and indicates the bearing or north and details the exemption including that portion of the public road frontage, which abuts the public road.
+- The parcel of record may not be divided into more than eight (8) parcels. - All parcels shall abut a public right of way and have direct access to the public roadway consistent with the access provision included in this Code. - The exempt subdivision shall comply with the density criteria for the applicable land-use category. - To the extent that the parcel of record abuts a public road right of way or rights of way and said public road right of way or right of ways does not meet the requirements of the Calhoun County Comprehensive plan and/or this Code, the applicant shall deed or convey to the County one-half of the right of way necessary to bring said public road right of ways(s) into compliance with the Calhoun Plan and Code.
+To the extent said public right of way(s) is entirely contained in the parcel of record, the applicant shall deed or dedicate all the right of way(s) necessary to bring said road into compliance with the County Plan and Code. - The applicant shall provide necessary access and /o right of way for utilities. - The applicant shall present a map, which is drawn to scale, identifies any public road right of way and indicates the bearing or north and details the exemption including that portion of the public road frontage, which abuts the public road.
 A survey of the road right of way(s) dedication and proof of road right of way(s) dedication to the County shall be presented prior to the sale of any portion of the exempt property.
-Upon the sale of a portion of the exempt property, s survey shall be presented which depicts that portion of the exempt property constituting the property sold. - g.
-The proposed division of land does not create or incorporate any road, which is not a public road. - h.
-No portion of the subject exempt property may be located in floodplain or contained wetlands unless subject exempt property metal all the requirements of the Calhoun County Comprehensive Plan and the Calhoun County Land Development code. - i.
-Once the exemption is utilized with respect to the parent tract of land, no portion of the parent tract of land may seek the exemption in the future. - j.
-Each tract of land sold under this exemption process must meet the requirements of the Calhoun County Comprehensive Plan and Land Development Code prior to development.
+Upon the sale of a portion of the exempt property, s survey shall be presented which depicts that portion of the exempt property constituting the property sold.

+- The proposed division of land does not create or incorporate any road, which is not a public road. - No portion of the subject exempt property may be located in floodplain or contained wetlands unless subject exempt property metal all the requirements of the Calhoun County Comprehensive Plan and the Calhoun County Land Development code. - Once the exemption is utilized with respect to the parent tract of land, no portion of the parent tract of land may seek the exemption in the future. - Each tract of land sold under this exemption process must meet the requirements of the Calhoun County Comprehensive Plan and Land Development Code prior to development.
 No rights in conflict with the Calhoun County Comprehensive Plan and the Code are granted by virtue of the adoption of this ordinance other than exemption from the platting process for parcels meeting all of the requirements of this ordinance.